verhovsky/books-futures-explained/src/0_1_2_generators_pin.md

                 let borrowed = &to_borrow;
                 let res = borrowed.len();

-                // Tricks to actually get a self reference *this = GeneratorA::Yield1 {to_borrow, borrowed: std::ptr::null()};
+                // Trick to actually get a self reference.
+We can't reference
+                // the `String` earlier since these references will point to the
+                // location in this stack frame which will not be valid anymore
+                // when this function returns.
+                *this = GeneratorA::Yield1 {to_borrow, borrowed: std::ptr::null()};
                 match this {
                  GeneratorA::Yield1{to_borrow, borrowed} => *borrowed = to_borrow,